NKozhuharov/Next-Basket-Task/README.md

 #### Users Service

 * Enter inside the container with the run configuration **Container Console Users**.
 This will open the Users container in a terminal in PhpStorm.
-* From inside the container, execute:
+* Inside the container, execute:

   ```sh
   cd /var/www/next-basket